Barzal leads Islanders to 5-3 win over Flyers

 Brassard scored his third in as many games after executing a give-and-go with Brock Nelson 65 seconds after Lee’s goal.
 Brassard, a natural center, has played left wing the last three games.

 Johnston, usually an enforcer, completed the first-period barrage when he finished a feed from Cole Bardeau at 11:46.
-Bardeau earned his first NHL point on the play and is one of three rookies to make their NHL debut with the Islanders this season, along with Oliver Wahlstrom and Noah Dobson.
+Bardeau earned his first NHL point on the play and is one of three rookies to make NHL debuts with the Islanders this season, along with Oliver Wahlstrom and Noah Dobson.
 Wahlstrom, 19, started the play when he forced Sanheim to turn the puck over in the corner alongside the Flyers net.

 Before two costly defensive plays from Sanheim, he helped the Flyers take a 1-0 lead when he delivered a cross-ice pass to set up Voracek for his 199th NHL goal.